Florence could cause dangerous surf along US coast

 Though weakened to a tropical storm, Florence was expected to regain hurricane strength as it neared Bermuda.
 Large swells were likely to start hitting the British island territory in the north Atlantic Ocean on Friday.

-Forecasters said it was too soon to tell where the storm would go because there was still “very large uncertainty” in Florence’s long-term track.
+Forecasters said it was too soon to tell where the storm would go.
+Some forecast models showed Florence slamming into land by late next week, while others indicated the storm would curve away from shore.

+North Carolina Gov. Roy Cooper declared a State of Emergency on Friday evening, urging residents to use the weekend to prepare for the possibility of a natural disaster.

+“We are entering the peak of hurricane season and we know well the unpredictability and power of these storms,” Cooper said.

 Improving atmospheric conditions were expected to allow Florence to regain its former strength.
 The storm reached major hurricane status Wednesday, peaking with maximum sustained winds of 130 mph (210 kph).